-The samsara of life and death is endless until one finds liberation or moksha states the Hindu way of life.
-Until the elusive Moksha is attained either by good karma or nirvana life goes on between birth and death.
+The samsara of life and death is endless until one finds liberation or moksha, states the Hindu way of life.
+Until the elusive Moksha is attained by good karma or nirvana, life goes on between birth and death.
 No organism can escape fate.

 They are referred to as the Astha Chiranjeevi or the Eight Immortals.

-In Sanskrit, Chiranjeevi means a long-lived person, Chiram (means long) and Jivee (means lived).
+In Sanskrit, Chiranjeevi means a long-lived person, Chiram (means long), and Jivee (means lived).
 The word is also known as Amaratva or Immortality.

 Asura King Mahabali